h2non/fw/README.md

 **fw** is a tiny library (<200 SLOC) which helps with asynchronous control-flow management in JavaScript environments

-It was designed to be easy-to-use and small, in order to embed it as a part of other libraries or frameworks
+It was designed to be easy-to-use and small as possible, in order to embed it as a part of other libraries or frameworks

 It runs in node and browsers and it's full dependency-free